tyleroneil72/misc-code/README.md

 ## Description

-Repo for my miscellaneous code, pet projects, or just code that doesn't fit into specific categories or projects.
+Repository for my miscellaneous code, pet projects, or just code that doesn't fit into specific categories or projects.

 ## Table of Contents